-Places where Tony is serving to Make It Better: Tony is on the board of directors of the Sioux Falls Area Chamber of Commerce and the Boy Scouts of America (Sioux Council) and is a member of the Rotary Club of Downtown Sioux Falls.
-Tony is also on the board of the Trail of Governors.
-This project is commissioning life-size bronze statues of each of South Dakota’s former governors, to be placed in Pierre on a trail connecting the State Capitol grounds to the Pierre business district.
+Places where Tony is serving to Make It Better: Tony serves on the board of directors of the Sioux Falls Area Chamber of Commerce and the Boy Scouts of America (Sioux Council) and is a member of the Rotary Club of Downtown Sioux Falls.
+Tony is also on the board of the Trail of Governors, a project that is commissioning life-size bronze statues of each of South Dakota's former governors, to be placed in Pierre on a trail connecting the State Capitol grounds to the Pierre business district.
 To date, nearly $1.8 million has been raised to commission 25 statues, with six remaining over the next two years.

 - Movies: The James Bond films (especially From Russia With Love, The Spy Who Loved Me, and Casino Royale), Dave, Back to the Future, Star Wars, The American President, The Darkest Hour, The Incredibles, The Martian, Primary Colors, The Naked Gun, Spider-Man: Homecoming, Ocean’s Eleven, Airplane, Iron Man, The Wizard of Oz.

 - Television Show: The West Wing.